Scarlet Scarab: Publication history

-Abdul Faoul

 The first Scarlet Scarab first appeared in The Invaders #23 (December 1977), and was created by Roy Thomas, Archie Goodwin, and Frank Robbins.
 The character also appeared in The Invaders #25 (February 1978).

-Mehemet Faoul

 The second Scarlet Scarab first appeared in Thor #326 (December 1982), and was created by Doug Moench and Alan Kupperberg.
 He received an entry in the original The Official Handbook of the Marvel Universe #9.

+A third Scarlet Scarab, based on the MCU incarnation, debuted in Moon Knight (vol. 9) #25 (September 2023) from writer Jed MacKay and art by Alessandro Cappuccio, Alessandro Vitti, and Partha Pratim.
+She appeared in the 2023 Moon Knight: City of the Dead series.

 Fictional character biography

 Abdul Faoul

 Abdul Faoul was a famous archaeologist during World War II.
 He unearthed the Ruby Scarab, an artifact that was originally created to battle the Elementals, around 3500 B.C.
 When Dr. Faoul touched the mystical power-object, he became the Scarlet Scarab and became a champion of Egypt during World War II.